tardate/LittleCodingKata/README.md

-# 441 Little Coding Katas
+# 442 Little Coding Katas

-> Latest addition :sparkles: [About Perl](./perl/about) - An overview of the Perl programming language, its features, and ecosystem.
-Includes setting up and running on macOS.
+> Latest addition :sparkles: [Computer Science & Perl Programming](./books/computer-science-perl-programming) - Book notes - Computer Science & Perl Programming: Best of The Perl Journal, by Jon Orwant.
+First published November 4, 2002.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about